 G: And it all just gives Finn real depth.
 He’s not really doing anything at that point because he’s a hero, but because he needs to get the fuck out of there.
 The hero stuff will come later.
 It’s more realistic that way.

-E: And how excited Rey and Finn get when they escape with the Millenium Falcon.
+E: And how excited Rey and Finn get when they escape with the Millennium Falcon.
 Just a couple of kids gushing.

 C: He may be evil and strong, but he’s still just a kid trying to live up to grandpa Vader.